 These consolidated financial statements have been prepared on the assumption that the Company is a going concern which contemplates the realization of assets and the satisfaction of liabilities and commitments in the normal course of business.
-The Company has incurred significant losses and accumulated a deficit of \$39,934,726 (2018 - \$38,445,491) as at October 31, 2019.
+The Company has incurred significant losses and accumulated a deficit of \$40,607,155 (2019 - \$39,934,726) as at October 31, 2020.
 The ability of the Company to continue as a going concern is dependent on obtaining the financing necessary to continue operations and, ultimately, on attaining profitable operations.
 Funding for operations is raised primarily through share offerings.
 No provision has been made in these consolidated financial statements for any adjustments to the carrying value of exploration and evaluation and other assets should the Company not be able to continue as a going concern.
+Such adjustments could be material.

-During the year ended October 31, 2019, the Company raised funds from issuance of shares and exercise of warrants.
+During the year ended October 31, 2020, the Company raised funds from issuance of shares and exercise of warrants.
 Although there is no certainty, management is of the opinion that additional funding for future projects and operations can be raised as needed.
 If the Company is unsuccessful in obtaining adequate financing in the future due to prolonged economic decline, exploration activities will be postponed until market conditions improve.
 These circumstances and conditions may cast significant doubt about the Company's ability to continue as a going concern.